Education tax benefits cheat sheet

 Teachers and students are back in the classroom – and may need some education on the education tax benefits that can help them with their expenses.

 “Education tax benefits, which can save students or their parents as much as $2,500, are commonly overlooked,” said Lynn Ebel, manager at The Tax Institute at H&R Block.
 “So many taxpayers miss these benefits because of their complexity.
 Depending on the kind of academic program, what year the student is in, income and other factors, a student may qualify for several different tax benefits so it’s important to choose the one that maximizes tax savings.”

 The Lifetime Learning Credit, up to $2,000, is for taxpayers who pay education expenses, such as tuition and fees, for themselves, their spouses or their dependents.
 This credit does not require the student to pursue a degree, making this an option for anyone acquiring or improving their job skills through an eligible educational institution.
 More detailed eligibility requirements relate to a taxpayer’s income and filing status.

 The American Opportunity Credit, up to $2,500, is for taxpayers who pay tuition and fees and purchase course materials for themselves, their spouses or their dependents.
-This credit has more restrictions than the Lifetime Learning Credit, but on the up side, it covers the cost of books and other course materials, which is all important to students facing textbook inflation of 812 percent over the last 30 years.
+The credit has more restrictions than the Lifetime Learning Credit, but on the up side, it can also be claimed for the cost of books and other course materials, which is all important to students facing textbook inflation of 945 percent over the last 30 years.